buildpacks-community/kpack/rfcs/0000-upgradeable-lifecycle.md

     - id: paketo-buildpacks/java
 ```
 **Risks:**
 Right now, the lifecycle is pretty hidden from the end user.
-In both these approaches, we would be making the user responsible for it, which could create extra work from them on the ci/testing front.
+In both these approaches, we would be making the user aware of it, which could create extra work from them on the ci/testing front.